norbibi/Golem_Blender_Render/README.md

 - public-subnet (payment on Polygon network)

 For the first one nothing to do, rETH & tGLM will be funded automatically on your account.
-For the second one, you will need few MATIC and GLM on your Polygon account (SMALL AMOUNTS PLEASE).
+For the second one, you will need few MATIC and GLM on your Polygon account (**small amounts please**).

 Private key must be exported as environment variable: